Letty Lynton

 Letty Lynton is a 1932 American pre-Code drama film starring Joan Crawford, Robert Montgomery and Nils Asther.
-The film was directed by Clarence Brown and based on the 1931 novel of the same name by Marie Adelaide Belloc Lowndes; the novel is based on an historical murder allegedly committed by Madeleine Smith.
+The film was directed by Clarence Brown and based on the 1931 novel of the same name by Marie Adelaide Belloc Lowndes; the novel is based on a historical murder allegedly committed by Madeleine Smith.
 Crawford plays the title character, who gets away with murder in a tale of love and blackmail.

-The film has since become famous partially due to its unavailability after a 1936 court case (see § Legal status).
+The film has since become famous partially due to its unavailability after a 1936 court case.
 It is remembered for the "Letty Lynton dress" designed by Adrian: a white cotton organdy gown with large ruffled sleeves, puffed at the shoulder.
 Macy's department store copied the dress in 1932, and it sold over 50,000 replicas nationwide.